Education Social Studies Curriculum Theory

 She holds the following degrees:

-She is an Associate Editor for the journal Canadian Social Studies and manages The Grim Educator website with resources and lessons for educators.
-Cathryn is a member of the RAD Educators Network as well as the Research at the Intersections of Gender (RIG) special interest group at UAlberta.
+She is an Associate Editor for the journal Canadian Social Studies, as well as a member of the RAD Educators Network and the Research at the Intersections of Gender (RIG) special interest group at UAlberta.

-Research interests include: conceptualizations of evil in the context of education, social studies education, curriculum theory, teaching for social change, philosophy in/of education, intersectionality, teacher education, youth studies, popular culture, existential philosophy and psychology (including, but not limited to terror management theory), and posthuman thought.
+Research interests include: conceptualizations of evil in the context of education, social studies education, curriculum theory, teaching for social change, philosophy in/of education, nonphilosophy, intersectional perspectives and the concept of radical love from Black feminist scholarship, teacher education, popular culture, existential philosophy and psychology (including, but not limited to terror management theory), and posthuman theories.

-She is currently in the final stages of a SSHRC Insight Development Grant project that focuses on applying research from social psychology regarding unconscious defensive processes that prevent us from tolerating opposing worldviews.
+She is continuing knowledge mobilization of her 2018-2020 SSHRC Insight Development Grant project that focused on applying research from social psychology regarding unconscious defensive processes that prevent us from tolerating opposing worldviews.
 This qualitative research project involved preservice social studies teachers learning and implementing terror management theory (TMT).
-Through focus groups before and after their practicum placements, as well as reflective journals during their classroom experience and individual interviews in a subsequent year, we are exploring how TMT can be a theoretical basis to foster respectful engagements with opposing worldviews, including creating this video.
+Through focus groups before and after their practicum placements, as well as reflective journals during their classroom experience and individual interviews in a subsequent year, we are exploring how TMT can be a theoretical basis to foster respectful engagements with opposing worldviews, including creating this video and this poster for classroom use on worldview defences.

-For more about Cathryn and her research interests, please feel free to listen to the following podcast interviews:
+For more about Cathryn and some of her research interests, please feel free to listen to the following podcast interviews:

 Cathryn's teaching style tends to blend direct instruction with small group activities and discussion with an overarching goal to provide students with a sense of the landscape of the topic at hand, but then to provide them with the opportunity to extend our inquiries beyond what she claims to know.
 Specifically, she have been focusing on student engagement, deep intellectual questioning, as well as safe/brave dialogue and debate.

-In addition to the required undergraduate courses (EDSE 373, 374, and 474) and graduate courses (EDSE 503 and 504) that Cathryn frequently teaches, she has also developed two graduate seminars (EDSE 501 sections) which have tended to be offered in alternating years during the Summer term—Evil Education and Existential Education.
+In addition to the required undergraduate courses (EDSE 373, 374, and 474) and graduate courses (EDSE 503 and 504) that Cathryn frequently teaches, she has also developed three graduate seminars (EDSE 501 sections): Evil Education, Existential Education, and Intellectual Influences in Contemporary Curriculum Study.
 These graduate courses are all taught with an interdisciplinary thrust in relation to educational contexts, drawing from fields such as curriculum theory, philosophy, social psychology, and sociology.

 This course focuses on curriculum perspectives and possibilities.
 Prerequisite: EDSE 503.
 May contain alternate delivery sections; refer to the Tuition and Fees page in the University Regulations section of the Calendar.Winter Term 2022